studio1902/statamic-peak/README.md

 The aim of Peak is to make it easy to start new projects as they often share much of the same principles.
 Whether you're new to Statamic or a veteran, there will be something interesting in here for you.
 Please participate and discuss on how to make our websites better.

 Maintaining Peak demands a lot of my time and it probably saves you a lot.
-Your sponsoring would mean a great deal to me as it makes it much easier for me to maintain this project and keep improving it.
+Your sponsorship would mean a great deal to me as it makes it much easier for me to maintain this project and keep improving it.
 [Sponsor me](https://github.com/sponsors/studio1902).

 [Read the docs](https://peak.1902.studio).